son-qa/sdet-assignment-sanket-rstack/readme.md

 ---
 ## Test execution and reporting

+**By default, the tests run in headless mode, set HEADLESS flag to false in environment if headed mode is required**

 To only execute tests `npm run test` (by default it will run in QA env)

 To generate reports once tests are executed run `npm run report`